ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/pa6/index.md

 Write a program that prompts a user for input with the message `"Enter a
 username: "`.
-If they enter a valid username, it should print `"Thanks, username saved"`, and the program should end.
+If they enter a valid username, it should print `"Thanks, username saved."`, and the program should end.
 If they enter an invalid username, it should print one of the following strings:

 - `"Too short"` if the string is shorter than 4 characters